-Although many strides have been made in advanced technology to quantitatively explore micro-level structural changes during food drying and processing, there is no comprehensive book that details these developments and therefore the research community and industries are not fully aware of these techniques.
-Advanced Micro-Level Experimental Techniques for Food Drying and Processing Applications fills this gap, based on the authors’ comprehensive knowledge and application of microimaging methods in thermal processing.
+Although strides have been made to quantitatively explore micro-level structural changes during food processing using advanced technologies, there is currently no comprehensive book that details these developments.
+Therefore, the research community and related industries are not fully aware of the available techniques.
+Advanced Micro-Level Experimental Techniques for Food Drying and Processing Applications fills this gap.
+The book has been written based on the authors’ comprehensive knowledge and application of microimaging methods in the thermal processing of food.

-- Describes the latest micro-level experimental techniques with focus on microimaging
+- Describes the latest micro-level experimental methods primarily using microimaging techniques

-- Details procedure of applying these techniques in food processing
+- Presents detailed procedures of applying these techniques in food processing

-- Covers the current challenges of developing efficient and novel food processing systems
+- Highlights the current challenges of developing efficient and novel food processing systems

-- Teaches fundamentals of water transport processes and associated morphological changes during thermal processing of food material
+- Describes the fundamentals of water transport processes and associated morphological changes during thermal processing of food materials

-This book is written for researchers, chemical, food, and industrial engineers, and advanced students seeking to solve industrial problems in advanced food drying and processing.
+This book is written for researchers, chemical, food, and industrial engineers and advanced students seeking to solve problems of industrial food processing.

 Table of Contents

 1. Prospect of micro-level investigations in for food processing application 2.
 Food microstructure and quality changes in foods during processing 3.
 Use of advanced micro imaging method in food processing 4.
 Use of atomic force microscopy (AFM) in food processing 5.
 X-ray micro-tomography in food processing 6.
 Nuclear magnetic resonance (NMR) in food processing application 7.
 Near Infrared (NIR) Spectroscopy for food processing application 8.
 Light Microscopy (LM) in food processing 9.
 Neutron Radiography Scattering in food processing